Domain Property Management Blog

 Although rates may be calculated differently for different cities, the current interest rate in both Chicago and Illinois is 0.01%.
 The interest begins accruing on the deposit the day you receive it from the tenant.

-Landlords can pay interest on the security deposit either by crediting it towards a rent payment or by paying it directly to the tenant.
+Landlords can pay interest on the security deposit either by crediting it towards a rent payment or can be paid directly to the tenant.
 You must do this within 30 days of a 12-month rental period.

 What can a landlord deduct on a resident's security deposit in Illinois?

-As a landlord in Illinois, you may be able to deduct the following costs from a tenants security deposit.
+As a landlord in Illinois, you may be able to deduct the following costs from a residents security deposit.

 • Unpaid rent.